How To Draw in Microsoft Word

 Microsoft Word makes it easy to insert images and clipart, but did you know you can also draw in Word?
 Whether you're a budding artist or you need to mark up a work document, Word’s drawing features let you add custom visuals to supplement the text in your document.
 Word gives you the option to draw with lines and standard shapes, or pen tools for free-form drawing with a mouse or digital pen.

-In this step-by-step guide, you will learn about these two different approaches to drawing in Word.
+In this step-by-step guide, you will learn how to draw in Word using these two different options.

 How to draw in Word using shapes

 Please note that these features require Microsoft 365, Office 2016, Office 2019, or Office 2021 on Windows.
 On a Mac, these features are available on Microsoft 365 and Office 2019 for Mac.

 1. Use lines to draw on a Word document